maxravel/cssFlexbox/readme.md

-Some examples of CSS Flexbox usage.
+#Some examples of CSS Flexbox usage.
 flex-direction;
 order;
 flex:1;
 align-items;
 justify-content;
 container5 responsve;
-to do: think aout container6;
+to do: think about container6;